rchavp/Portchain/README.md

     * Do not focus on generalizations at first.
 Only when I need to repeat code more that 2 times I will later consider refactoring it.
     * Make the code readable even if it's not that perfect yet.
     * Make sure to use clear types as much as possible from the get go.
-    * Capture exceptions only from the main scope and make the rest of exceptions are raised at least.
+    * Capture exceptions only from the main scope and make sure the rest of exceptions are raised at least.
 We just need to know if something broke, nothing more.
 2. Then I iterated over the first solution focusing on:
     * Separate functions and types into their own modules.
 Not only because of tidyness but also to hide any local scope setup that belongs only to those modules (for example utility functions and closure scoped variables that need not be exposed in the main scope)
     * Look for any imperative declaration that could be refactored into a declarative one (for ex try to use reduce, map, filter and other applicative constructs instead of plain for, while, or even functions that will end up being analogous).